 If you need a friend, get a dog.
-While a dog’s friendship is generally tax-free, a nonprofit organization recently asked the IRS if providing pet visitation as therapy to hospitalized individuals was outside the charity’s exempt purpose.
+While a dog’s friendship is generally tax-free, a nonprofit organization recently asked the IRS if providing pet visitation as therapy to hospitalized individuals was outside the charity’s exempt purpose, and therefore taxable.

 The charity in Letter Ruling 201719018 was organized to conduct oncology research and education, emphasizing the development, diagnosis, treatment, and prevention of malignant tumors in humans and animals, and to advance medical research and education emphasizing recognition, prevention, and treatment of diseases.

 The charity wanted to initiate a pet therapy program that would provide playful interaction between therapy dogs and hospital inpatients, particularly children, and elderly nursing home residents.
 The charity believed that children and the elderly would derive a positive and therapeutic psychological and emotional benefit from interaction with therapy dogs, which would lift the spirits of the patients and improve their ability to cope with anxiety.

 The charity intended to use registered health-certified therapy dogs that were trained and tested to act as therapy dogs around children and the elderly.
 Initially, the therapy dogs would be accompanied by an experienced handler qualified to conduct pet therapy sessions.
 Therapy sessions would be conducted at hospitals and nursing homes at no fee to the participant, the hospital, or the nursing home.

 The charity would solicit volunteer handlers to take their dogs to hospitals and nursing homes.
 Volunteer handlers would have to pass a criminal background check, be adequately insured to cover the risks inherent with pets, and be trained and certified to conduct pet therapy sessions.
 The charity would promote the program to hospital and nursing home administrators, and would enter into an agreement with the facilities to provide pet therapy to patients or residents on a regular weekly schedule.